A decade of progress for the youngest Nebraskans

 Strengthening services for infants and toddlers

-FFN has been a steadfast champion of the Sixpence Early Learning Fund, Nebraska’s signature initiative supporting the healthy development of young children at risk, age birth to three.
+FFN has been a steadfast champion of the Sixpence Early Learning Fund, Nebraska’s signature initiative supporting the healthy development of young children at risk from birth to age 3.
 FFN was instrumental in obtaining $11 million in additional public funding for Sixpence in 2011 through passage of LB190, which enabled the Sixpence endowment to increase its reach to 31 grants statewide.
 In 2015, FFN spearheaded legislation to create Sixpence Child Care Partnerships, allowing a wider range of early care and education programs to benefit from Sixpence-funded services.

 Improving quality and accountability in child care